jsaropy/spd/README.md

 > Note: These courses are now archived on edX, but all materials are still accessible for self-study.

 ### Repository Structure
-.

 ├── week1/              # Example: Problem sets from Week 1
 ├── week2/
 ├── ...
 ├── projects/           # Larger projects (e.g., interactive games)
-└── README.md
+├── quizzes/            # Design quizzes and solutions ├── notes/              # Optional: Personal notes or summaries └── README.md

-textEach folder contains `.rkt` files with my implementations following the systematic design recipes taught in the course (data definitions, templates, tests, etc.).
+Each folder contains `.rkt` files with my implementations following the systematic design recipes taught in the course (data definitions, templates, tests, etc.).

 ### Language & Environment
 - **Language**: Beginning Student Language (BSL) in Racket